alronz/b2c-database-selection/Neo4j/Adminstration/upgrade.md

 ##### Automatic Upgrade

-As mentioned pre

-To perform an automatic store upgrade:
+Follow the steps below:

-Cleanly shut down the older version of Neo4j, if it is running.
+1- Shut down the older Neo4j version.
-Install Neo4j 2.3.2, and set it up to use the same database store directory (typically data/graph.db).
+2- Install the new version and configure it to use the same old data store directory.
-Make a copy of the database.
+3- Take a copy of the database.
-[Important]
-Important
-It is strongly advised to make a copy of the database store directory at this time, to use as a backup in case rollback/downgrade is required.
-This is not necessary if a backup has been made using the online backup tool, available with Neo4j Enterprise.
+4- Start Neo4j.

+##### Manual Upgrade

+Follow the steps below:

+1- Shut down the older Neo4j version.
+2- Install the new version and configure it to use the same old data store directory.
+3- Configure the configuration parameter allow_store_upgrade=true
-Start up Neo4j.
+4- Start Neo4j.
-Any database store upgrade required will occur during startup.
+5- Configure the configuration parameter allow_store_upgrade=false